xArm-Developer/xarm_ros2/ReadMe.md

     This package serves as a submodule of this project，the corresponding git repository is: [xArm-CPLUS-SDK](https://github.com/xArm-Developer/xArm-CPLUS-SDK.git), for interfacing with real xArms, please refer to the documentation in "xArm-CPLUS-SDK" if interested.

 - ### 5.4 xarm_api
     This package is a ros wrapper of "xarm_sdk"，functions are implemented as ros service or ros topic，communications with real xArm in "xarm_ros2" are based on the services and topics provided in this part.
-All the services and topics are under xarm/ namespace by default(unless 'hw_ns' parameter is specified)，e.g. full name for "joint_states" is actually "xarm/joint_states".
+All the services and topics are under xarm/ namespace (Lite6 is ufactory/ namespace) by default(unless 'hw_ns' parameter is specified)，e.g. full name for "joint_states" is actually "xarm/joint_states".

     - __services__: the name of provided services are the same with the corresponding function in SDK, however, whether to activate the service is up to the configuration under the "services" domain in ```xarm_api/config/xarm_params.yaml``` and ```xarm_api/config/xarm_user_params.yaml```.
 The defined service can only be activated at initialization if that service is configured to ```true```.
 If you need to customize the parameters, please create a file ```xarm_api/config/xarm_user_params.yaml``` to modify, the format, refer to ```xarm_api/config/xarm_params.yaml```.
         ```